Bosnian Church: Hierarchy

-Batalo's other list

-Another list, containing 16 names, appears in a column to the left of the list of djed in Batalo's Gospel.
+In the column to the left of the djed list are 16 names, including Jeremija, Azarija, Kukleč, Ivan, Godin, Tišemir, Didodrag, Bučina, Krač, Bratič, Budislav, Dragoš, Dragič, Ljubin, Dražeta, Tomiša.
 This has sometimes been taken for a list of Ratko's predecessors, but it does not line up with known data and how it should be read in relation to the other column is not clear.
 Three of the names—Dragič, Ljubin and Dražeta—are known from the abjuration of Bilino Polje in 1203, so the list is perhaps a list of revered Bosnian monks (not bishops).